sleede/fab-manager/3rd-PARTY-LICENSES.md

-Fab-Manager uses some external components, which are licenced under the terms of the following licences:
+Fab-manager uses some external components, which are licenced under the terms of the following licences:

 - [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0):